interledger/interledger-rs/docs/testnet.md

 #### Spin up a Settlement Engine

 We currently have settlement engine support for XRP and Ethereum on-ledger Layer-1 transactions (payment channels support is in our pipeline).
-Set up one depending which asset you chose for your credentials.
+Set up one depending on which asset you chose for your credentials.

-To spin up a XRP settlement engine:
+To spin up a XRP settlement engine, use the following commands:

 ```bash
 mkdir -p logs